Place guides

 Place pages do not confirm service

-A place guide can explain local infrastructure patterns, but it cannot prove that a provider serves a specific apartment, rural property, unit, or street address.
-Readers should always verify current availability directly with providers serving the exact address.
+A place guide can explain local infrastructure patterns, but it cannot prove that a provider serves a specific apartment, rural property, unit, farm, office, or street address.
+Readers should always verify current availability directly with providers serving the exact premises.